c4tch/Salesforce-Apex-Test-Framework/README.md

 This avoids creating different data footprints for every project and code initiative, while still allowing for refactoring and customisation.

-## Implementation
+## In Use
 The following guides you through the contents of the framework in this project:

 ### Classes
-Two main classes, the main factory class, and an abstract Maker which is used as the base for creating your own objects so that the factory has a predictable set of methods and accessors.
-(It's an Abstract class, if you want to be specific).
+Three main classes, the main factory class, an automation class (the one that creates and inserts data to the database) and an abstract Maker (the base for creating your own objects so that the factory has a predictable set of methods and accessors).

-- c_TestFactory
+- c_TestFactory (EDITABLE) - your test class should "extend" this, and you can register your object templates here
+- c_TestFactoryAutomation (DO NOT EDIT) - the main database operations, no need to touch
-- c_TestFactoryMaker
+- c_TestFactoryMaker (DO NOT EDIT) - your object templates "extend" this

-Some example classes have been provided to demonstrate how to build differnt kinds of business objects, or Entities, for use in Tests.These can be rewritten / replaced as needed:
+Some example classes have been provided to demonstrate how to build different kinds of business objects, or Entities, for use in Tests.
+These can be rewritten / replaced as needed:
 - c_TestFactory_Users (like business users)
 - c_TestFactory_CoreUsers (like sys admin)
 - c_TestFactory_SalesCloud (accounts, contacts, optys, customers with contacts etc.)

+Finally, a sample unit test has been provided
+- myProject_SampleUnitTest

 The next sections will walk through the function of the factory classes and explain how the framework is used.

 ## c_TestFactory
 Does three jobs:
+1. Allow tests to generate data
-1. Manage Test Context
+2. Manage Test Context
-2. Keep a register of the Entities used to generate test data
+3. Keep a register of the Entities used to generate test data

-3. Allow a test to generate sObjects from these entities
-4. Insert the generated objects, grouping DML and automatically building relationships between sObjects (this is the clever bit)
+#### 1. Test use the factory to generate data
+This class taps into the maker and automation classes to automate the generation of any data requesed in a test.
+A test gain access to the factory by EXTENDING from this class:

+@isTest
+public class myProject_SampleUnitTest extends c_TestFactory {
+}

+The following two methods are available
+Create data in memory: "Make"
+- make(Entity.MY_OBJECT_NAME) - creates a default sObject of MY_OBJECT_NAME in memory from the MY_OBJECT_NAME template
+- make(Entity.MY_OBJECT, new sObject(someField='my override'); - optional, allows pass in of an sObject to override default values, can set any valid field this way, including relationship and allows passing of other sObjects in memory)

+and then insert everything in memory to the database: "Run"
+- Run() - inserts everything in memory and flushes the buffer

+For a working example, see the example unit test included in the code package.

-#### 1. Test Context
+#### 2. Test Context
 Good tests run in a consistent context, ie predictable values such as language, country, email encoding formats, data volumes.
 This ensures that you are able to vary the context of the tests being run in a predictable way, both as a developer and a tester.

 The test factory uses a custom metadata table “Test Settings” *c_TestSettings__mdt*